batjko/api-boilerplate/README.md

 > `npm run test` for unit tests
 > `npm run test:int` for integration tests

 - The built-in logger is doing a few convenience tasks, but is really just a thin wrapper around pino.
-Running the service in `NODE_ENV=production` mode will output logs in JSON, ready for ELK or other centralised monitoring.
-Otherwise it'll use `pino-pretty` for the console.
+Outputs logs in JSON, ready for ELK or other centralised monitoring.

 That's it.
 Now go build your shit.